 Teenagers are unfortunately more susceptible to such marketing and this is evidenced by various studies.
 In July 2018, nearly 50% of the new JUUL followers on Twitter were individuals under 18.
-These finding were published in a JAMA Pediatrics study.
+These findings were published in a JAMA Pediatrics study.

 JUUL and the Anti-Tobacco Groups

 Tobacco is directly linked to cancer and various other diseases.
 Every year, nearly 480,000 people die from cigarette smoking in the United States.
 Over the years, anti-tobacco advocacy groups have consistently worked to counter the culture of smoking.
 These groups have used legislative efforts, social awareness and cultural stigmatization to bring down tobacco use in U.S.

 Much of this has been undone by JUUL and other e-cigarettes.
 Since the 1990s, there has been a decline in nicotine addiction among teens.
 With the launch of various e-cigarette brands, this trend has reversed.
 Today, nicotine addiction among teens is on the rise once again.

 Anti-tobacco groups blame JUUL and e-cigarette companies for this.
 Products like JUUL have popularized nicotine intake by making it attractive and culturally acceptable.
 Such products can be easily concealed, used virtually anywhere since they are odorless, and they conceal nicotine’s taste through flavorings.
 All these factors contribute to the rising popularity of JUUL among teens.